 Multimedia is increasingly accessed online and within social networks; however, users are typically limited to visual/auditory stimulus through media presented onscreen with accompanying audio over speakers.
 Whilst recent research studying additional ambient sensory multimedia effects recorded numerical scores of perceptual quality, the users' time-varying emotional response to the ambient sensory feedback is not considered.
 This paper thus introduces a framework to evaluate user ambient quality of multimedia experience and discover users' time-varying emotional responses through explicit user tagging and implicit EEG biosignal analysis.
 In the proposed framework, users interact with the media via discrete tagging activities whilst their EEG biosignal emotional feedback is continuously monitored in-between user tagging events with emotional states correlated with media content and tags.
 Copyright © (2011) by International Ambient Media Association (iAMEA).

-Davis, S, Cheng, E, Burnett, I & Ritz, C 2011, 'Multimedia user feedback based on augmenting user tags with EEG emotional states', 2011 3rd International Workshop on Quality of Multimedia Experience, QoMEX 2011, International Workshop on Quality of Multimedia Experience (QoMEX), IEEE, Mechelen, Belgium, pp. 143-148.View/Download from: UTS OPUS or Publisher's site
+Davis, S, Cheng, E, Burnett, I & Ritz, C 2011, 'Multimedia user feedback based on augmenting user tags with EEG emotional states', 2011 3rd International Workshop on Quality of Multimedia Experience, QoMEX 2011, International Workshop on Quality of Multimedia Experience (QoMEX), IEEE, Mechelen, Belgium, pp. 143-148.View/Download from: Publisher's site

 Efficient content-based access to large multimedia collections requires annotations that are human-meaningful, and user tagging of media is one means to obtain such semantic metadata.
 Tags can also act as user feedback essential for quality of multimedia experience assessment; however, tags can lack user context and become ambiguous between different users.
 Further, user tagging is a deliberate and discrete event where a user's response to the media can significantly vary in-between tagging events.
 This paper extends upon the authors' social multimedia adaptation framework to explore the use of EEG biosignals obtained from consumer EEG headsets to form context around explicit tagging activities and as user emotional feedback in-between user tagging events.
 Preliminary user studies investigating grouped participant responses indicate the most indicative emotional states to be short-term excitement, engagement and frustration in addition to gyroscope information. © 2011 IEEE.